 When done right, research can dazzle.

-The goal of this study was a deep dive into the elements of operational communication driving engagement, to answer this question: “How do we improve operational communication to achieve better engagement to achieve business results?”
+DevCom was contracted to deep dive into the elements of operational communication driving engagement, to answer this question: “How do we improve operational communication to achieve better engagement to achieve business results?”

-The DevCom team realised that we needed to develop an innovative approach for the research itself if we wanted to get the right answers.
-Where we add value is to begin our process with keeping all levels of the organisations in mind – not focusing solely on management and expecting them to drive change.
+The DevCom team realised that we needed to develop an innovative approach for the research itself, if we wanted to get the right answers.

 We designed an illustrated questionnaire that was suitable for all levels of the organisation, from business executives to mostly illiterate blue-collar workers.
 Pictures made the questionnaire easier to understand and quicker to facilitate, but also helped respondents to use the right side of their brains to give emotional answers, not rational answers.